cg-tuwien/Auto-Vk/README.md

 # Setup

 _Auto-Vk_ requires
-* A Vulkan 1.2 SDK
+* A Vulkan 1.2 SDK (not so sure about that..
+TBD.)
 * [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp)

 _Auto-Vk_ consists of multiple C++ include files and two (soon: one) C++ source file